 - Get a view of a wider public opinion

-- Track and adjust marketing campaigns in real time
+- Track and adjust marketing campaigns in real-time mode

 - Eliminate bias possibilities associated with the use of focus groups and questionnaires